queer/amybot-shards/README.md

 Due to some needs of mine, this is also a Discord API library, of sorts.
 Eventually I'll be able to replace JDA, but not any time soon

+## wtf is wrong with you

+Well JDA didn't support what I wanted, and external caching + raw mWS event access is nice.

 ## Configuration

 The following environment variables are used.
 Defaults are shown here.